slifin/breeze/README.md

 This provides additional context to your code to others when your code grows.

+*A quick and fast rule for this is do not use a PHP operator inside an if statement condition.*

 ## Array Functions

 ### Why use array functions for looping